bigshahan/turbo-hipster/_projects/pipettebot/instructions.md

 				<li> M5 insertion nuts 3x </li>
 			</p>

 			<p class="alert alert-info"> The screws shown in the image come from the stepper motor, and can be removed.
-(Is this safe????) </p>
+This hasn't caused us any problems so far, but may not be the best solution... </p>
 			<p class="alert alert-info"> The image shows the male headers already soldered onto the stepper motor. </p>
 		</div>
 	</div>